Solar Homes Program battery rebate

 In its first year, the Solar Homes Program ran a pilot battery program with eligibility criteria designed to get the most from the battery systems installed each year.

-Households eligible for the Solar Battery Rebate must already have solar PV panels with a capacity equal to or greater than 5kW or are arranging to have one installed in conjunction with the solar battery installation.
+Households eligible for a Solar Battery Loan must already have solar PV panels with a capacity equal to or greater than 5kW or are arranging to have one installed in conjunction with the solar battery installation.

-If you’re looking to install a solar system instead visit the Solar Panel Rebate for more information.
-Households can only claim one of these two rebates.
+If you’re looking to install a solar system instead, visit the solar panel (PV) rebate page for more information.

 The benefits of installing a battery

-Some Solar Battery Rebate households may choose to participate in an aggregation program or join a Virtual Power Plant (VPP) trial to help get the most out of the program for participating households, non-solar households and support for the electricity grid.
+Some households may choose to participate in an aggregation program or join a Virtual Power Plant (VPP) trial to help get the most out of the program for participating households, non-solar households and support for the electricity grid.

-From 2020-21 the Solar Homes Battery Program will look to expand and add an ‘aggregation’ option for households.
-This expansion will allow for continuity of the current rebate program while leveraging the benefits of battery aggregation and broaden the benefits of the program for Victorian households and the electricity grid.
-The Program will continue to seek options to increase the uptake of batteries participating in aggregation projects and support Victoria’s transition to a renewable energy future.
+In 2020-21, an ‘aggregation’ option for households was launched.
+This expansion leveraged the benefits of battery aggregation and broaden the benefits of the program for Victorian households and the electricity grid.
+The pilot is now in a research phase and is learning from customers who have in aggregation projects and support Victoria’s transition to a renewable energy future.

 Aggregation and VPP’s are a new way to build a power station.
 Rather than one big facility, a VPP aggregates many smaller decentralised energy resources (DERs) – be it solar, wind or storage – across several locations or households.
 By using smart technology, all these resources are combined into one large entity, and controlled from a distance by complex algorithms.